You are here

-The CUNY School of Professional Studies is seeking part-time adjunct instructors to teach a range of courses in the newly developed MS in Research Administration and Compliance.
-The program prepares students to serve in leadership capacities in the research administration and compliance profession.
+The CUNY School of Professional Studies is seeking part-time an adjunct instructor to teach a practicum course in the MS in Research Administration and Compliance program.
+The program prepares students to serve in leadership capacities within research organizations.
 Graduates will be able to understand the governance, regulatory requirements, ethical standards and good practices related to research and innovation; develop and lead programs around research administration/compliance; evaluate existing research administration/compliance programs, and identify and implement program improvement mechanisms; organize effectively across functional areas requiring leadership and negotiations; and, investigate policy related problems, consider alternatives, and perform analysis to reach a conclusion.

-RAC 660 - Sponsored Research Management and Oversight (3 Credits)
+RAC 699 - Research Administration and Compliance Practicum (3 Credits)

 For appointment as adjunct lecturer, adjunct assistant professor, adjunct associate professor, or adjunct professor, a person must have those qualifications or professional achievement and training comparable to those of faculty members in the corresponding ranks of lecturer (full-time), assistant professor, associate professor, and professor appointed through the regular channels of the colleges or university.